azsk/AzTS-docs/05-Cross-tenant subscription scan/MultiTenantSetupWithAADApp.md

           (b) Run Set-AzSKTenantSecuritySolutionSecretStorage command provided in step 4.b.
                               OR
           (c) you can get this resources id by going into Azure Portal --> Subscription where key vault resource created --> KeyVaultHostingRG --> Click on Key Vault resource --> Properties --> Copy 'ResourceId'.

 #>

+<#
+For '-ScanIdentitySecretUri' parameter,
+          (a) use value created for "$secretStoreDetails.outputs.secretURI.value" from prerequisite section step 4.
+                              OR
+          (b) Run Set-AzSKTenantSecuritySolutionSecretStorage command provided in step 4.b.
+                              OR
+          (c) you can get this secret identifier by going into Azure Portal --> Subscription where key vault resource created --> KeyVaultHostingRG --> Click on Key Vault resource --> Secrets --> Select 'SecretName' --> Copy 'Secret Identifier'.

+#>

+<#
+For '-LAWorkspaceResourceId' parameter,
+          (a) use value created for "$secretStoreDetails.Outputs.logAnalyticsResourceId.Value" from prerequisite section step 4.
+                              OR
+          (b) Run Set-AzSKTenantSecuritySolutionSecretStorage command provided in step 4.b.
+                              OR
+          (c) you can get this secret identifier by going into Azure Portal --> Subscription where key vault resource created --> KeyVaultHostingRG --> Click on Key Vault resource --> Diagnostic settings --> 'AzSK-AzTS-AuditSetting-XXXXX' --> Click on LA Source Name --> Copy Resource Id of LAWS.

+#>